mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

     The image of the toolbox should already have the ``netcdf4`` library installed.

-Domains required by the Copernicus Marine toolbox
+Domains required by the Copernicus Marine Toolbox
 ********************************************************
-To be able to use the Copernicus Marine services, you need to be able to access those domains:
+To be able to use the Copernicus Marine Services, you need to be able to access those domains:

 - ``https://cmems-cas.cls.fr``: for the old authentication process.
 - ``https://auth.marine.copernicus.eu``: for the new authentication process.